cjosephsaji/KTU-Question-Paper-Bot/README.md

 # 🎓 Question Paper Bot

-A Telegram bot that helps users search, find, and download question papers from an institutional repository.
-The bot scrapes question papers from a DSpace repository and delivers them directly to users via Telegram.
+A Telegram bot that helps users search, find, and download PYQ papers.
+The bot scrapes question papers from the JEC Digital Library and sends them to users via Telegram.

 ### Installation